Language-Research-Technology/ldaca-website/content/news/events/index.md

     </summary>
     <p>
     This workshop was part of the USyd Digital Humanities Day 2023.</p>
-    <p>The workshop demonstrated and taught several recently or soon-to-be-released tools from the ATAP text analytic tool collection.
+    <p>The workshop demonstrated and taught several recently or soon-to-be-released tools from the {{< glossary_link display="ATAP" id="atap" >}} text analytic tool collection.
 These tools include Discursis for analysing human conversational texts, Juxtorpus for advanced corpus slicing and comparison, Semantic Tagger for semantically tagging every word in your text collections, and Quotation Tool for NLP algorithm-based quotation extraction, analysis, and visualisation.</p>

     <p><b>When</b>: Tuesday March 14 2023</p>